 On August 23, 2017, the Foundation renewed, under substantially the same terms, its existing demand revolving working capital line of credit agreement with Workers' Credit Union which permits the Foundation to borrow up to \$250,000.
 The line of credit agreement, which expired on March 17, 2017, provided for interest at The Wall Street Journal Prime Rate, but in no event, less than 6% per annum.
 Pursuant to the provisions of the line of credit agreement, maximum advances under the line are limited to 70% of the pledged investment collateral unless otherwise approved by the lender.
 The renewed line of credit provides for interest at 5.25% through September 1, 2017 and, thereafter, at The Wall Street Journal Prime Rate plus 1%.
 The interest rate charged to the Foundation may not exceed a rate of 18%.
 On January 31, 2020, the line of credit agreement was modified to change the interest rate to The Wall Street Journal Prime Rate plus 0%.
-At June 30, 2021 and 2020, the effective interest rate was 3.00% per annum.
+At June 30, 2022 and 2021, the effective interest rate was 4.75% and 3.25% per annum, respectively.
+The line of credit lapsed on March 25,2022 and was subsequently extended on August 26, 2022 for one month.
 In fiscal 2021, \$250,000 was borrowed on the line of credit to assist with short-time cash flow in purchasing a property abutting the University.
 The amount was repaid in full in January 2021.
-As of June 30, 2021, there was no outstanding liability under the line of credit.
-For the years ended June 30, 2021 and 2020, interest expense incurred on borrowings under this line of credit amounted to \$1,558 and \$0, respectively.
+As of June 30, 2022, and 2021, there were no outstanding liability under the line of credit.
+For the years ended June 30, 2022 and 2021, interest expense incurred on borrowings under this line of credit amounted to \$0 and \$1,558 respectively.
 The interest expense incurred on the borrowings has been reflected as an expense on the books of the Supporting Organization.

-Borrowings under the line are secured by investments with an equivalent fair value of \$12,543,556 at June 30, 2021.
-The line is also collateralized by all funds held by the lender.
-At June 30, 2021, the Foundation has total cash balances of approximately \$59,000 held by the lender.
+Borrowings under the line are secured by investments with an equivalent fair value of \$11,003,985 at June 30, 2022.
+The line was also collateralized by all funds held by the lender.
+At June 30, 2022, the Foundation has total cash balances of approximately \$59,185 held by the lender.
 The Foundation may prepay outstanding revolving loans under the agreement in whole or in part without premium or penalty.
-The line of credit agreement expires on March 25, 2022.
+The line of credit agreement expired on March 25, 2022.